-Step 1: Locate the email receipt for your iTunes Store purchase and click the “Report Problem” link next to the app that you would like to return.
+Step 1: Locate the email receipt for your iTunes Store purchase and click the “Report Problem” link next to the app (or game or movie or song) that you would like to return.

-If you have deleted the email invoice that Apple sent you after you completed the purchase, launch the iTunes program using this special link and you’ll see a list of all items that you’ve bought from the iTunes store.
-Open an order by clicking that little arrow next to the order date and then click “Report a problem” next to the app name.
+If you have deleted the email invoice that Apple sent you after you completed the purchase, launch the iTunes program using this special link itms://phobos.apple.com/purchaseHistory and you’ll see a list of all items that you’ve bought from the iTunes store.
+Open an order by clicking the “Report a problem” next to the app name.

-If the above method fails, or if you don’t have iTunes on your computer, you can use this page to submit a refund request to Apple through any web browser.
+Alternatively, if you do not have iTunes on your computer, go to reportaproblem.apple.com to submit a refund request to Apple from your web browser.

 You can expect a response from Apple in the next 24-48 hours.
-If the support rep is satisfied with your reasoning, he’ll probably reverse the charges.
+If Apple support is satisfied with your reasoning, they’ll reverse the charges.
 Please remember that you are not entitled to a refund under the iTunes Store Sales policy so if they deny your request for a refund, move on!